Official US Government Icon

 Price Increases for Special Event Tours

-Special Event Tour Operators can increase the price of a tour, but the amount of the increase and the timing of the increase matter, specifically:
+Special Event Tour Operators can increase the price of a tour, but the amount of the increase and the timing of the increase matter.

-• Amount of the price increase - If the tour operator increases a participant’s total tour price by more than 10 percent, that participant has the option of canceling his or her participation in the tour and receiving a full refund within 14 days after the cancellation.
+• Amount of the price increase - If the tour operator increases a participant’s total tour price by more than 10 percent, the consumer has the option of cancelling his or her participation in the tour, and a full refund must be provided within 14 days after the cancellation.

 • Timing of the price increase - The tour operator cannot increase the tour price to any participant less than ten days before departure.